-Our Code of Ethics contains provisions regarding related party transactions and applies to all Directors, Officers and Employees.
+Our Code of Ethics outlines our business ethics and compliance expectations and applies to all Directors, Officers and Employees.
 The Code of Ethics requires that each individual deal fairly, honestly and constructively with governmental and regulatory bodies, customers, and suppliers and prohibits any individual's taking unfair advantage through manipulation, concealment, abuse of privileged information or misrepresentation of material facts.
-Further, it imposes an express duty on all Directors, Officers and Employees to act in the best interests of the Bank.
+Furthermore, it imposes an express duty on all Directors, Officers and Employees to act in the best interests of the Bank.